MopsTMC/C4Music/C4Music/C4Music.md

   - [Mixtape](https://modrinth.com/mod/mixtape/) <br>
   - [Music Identifier](https://modrinth.com/mod/music-identifier)

-- ✨ **Extras**
+- ✨ **Extras & Add-ons**
+  - **[🍹Acclimate](https://modrinth.com/resourcepack/acclimate)** by _prototype464_ <br> It's a middleground solution to get you into changing Minecraft's soundtrack!
+It keeps some of the new tracks and can be used standalone or as an add-on to C4Music
   - [Nether Addon](https://modrinth.com/resourcepack/c4music/version/c4nether) - Replaces everything Nether-related
   - [Music Discs](https://modrinth.com/resourcepack/c4music/version/c4records) - Replaces the new records with C418 tracks

 ## 🔗 Compatibility

 - ### 📦 Resource Packs <br>
-  C4Music is incompatible with other music-overhauling resource packs which provide their own `sounds.json`.
-Priority will be given based on placement in the list of the resource pack menu, with an almost guarantee of an inconsistent state.
-I recommend choosing only one such resource pack to be used at a time.
+  C4Music does not have guaranteed compatibility with other music-overhauling resource packs which provide their own `sounds.json`.
+Priority will be given based on placement in the list of the resource pack menu, with an almost guarantee of an inconsistent state. <br> _I recommend choosing only one music resource pack to be used at a time._

   To use C4Music alongside resource packs that *add* to the vanilla soundtrack and are known to *not* use the `replace` feature in `sounds.json`, **place C4Music below any such pack** to ensure all tracks are registered.

-  Minecraft's warning that the resource pack is made for an older or newer version can be safely ignored as long as the modrinth download page lists your Minecraft version as supported.
-This is only because it has its pack format set to 9 but it should work on all 1.17+ versions.
+  Minecraft's warning that the resource pack is made for an older/newer version can be safely ignored as long as the modrinth download page lists your Minecraft version as supported.

 - ### 📚 Mods <br>
   - ❕ **Mods with built-in resource packs**.
 These cases should be treated as mentioned above like any other resource pack